 - Peruse Maryland's Constitution.

 - Did you know that Maryland was the seventh state to ratify the Constitution?
-Discover more facts about the Constitution in a Q&A format.
+Discover more facts about the Constitution.

 - Discover the courts from a younger point of view and help children learn with these guides and coloring books.

 - Watch Maryland's highest court in action – archived webcasts of Maryland Court of Appeals arguments.

 - The National Constitution Center is a museum in Philadelphia that is devoted entirely to the Constitution.
 For teachers, the museum's website has educational resources, including lesson plans and activities, to connect the Constitution to curriculum.